Making a bug hotel is a great Autumn project for you and your kids in the garden. It's good for the environment and your garden too.

-Making a bug hotel is a great little project for late Autumn in the garden.
+***Making a bug hotel is a great little garden project for late autumn. ***

-Sometimes you don’t need to go far to get your kids outside and learning about nature: you can do it in your own back garden.
+Sometimes you don't need to go far to get your kids outside and learn about nature: you can do it in your back garden.

-Making a bug hotel will keep them busy for a while, and its good for your garden too.
+Making a bug hotel will keep them busy, and it's good for your garden too.

 What is a Bug Hotel?

-A lot of insects that are beneficial to your garden, such as ladybirds and bees, hibernate through the Winter.
+Many insects benefit your garden, such as ladybirds and bees, which hibernate through the Winter.

 They like to crawl into warm and dry spaces in the Autumn and stay there until Spring.

-You can easily create such a space in your own garden.
+You can easily create such a space in your garden.

-We’ve seen a lot of these at the National Trust properties, and it is a very ‘organic’ way of gardening.
-For example, Ladybirds can keep your Greenfly down without having to use pesticides.
+We've seen many of these at the National Trust properties, and it is a very 'organic' way of gardening.
+For example, Ladybirds can keep your Greenfly down without using pesticides.

-These over-Winter-insect-hibernation-shelters sound a lot better to kids being called ‘Bug Hotels’ and can certainly get their imagination running.
+These over-Winter-insect-hibernation-shelters sound much better to kids being called 'Bug Hotels' and can get their imagination running.

 What you need for your Bug Hotel

 You also need lots of hollow twigs.
-Chopped up bits of garden cane are ideal, but you’ll also need some smaller twigs to fill out the holes.
+Chopped-up bits of garden cane is ideal, but you'll also need smaller twigs to fill the holes.

 As well as garden cane, we found a variety of twigs from the garden, as well as some straw.

-If you don’t have any bricks then you could stuff a small section of pipe, or in fact anything that will hold some sticks together in a bundle that can be positioned somewhere dry.
+If you don't have any bricks, you could stuff a small section of pipe or anything that will hold some sticks together in a bundle positioned somewhere dry.

 Making the Bug Hotel